-DSPy is used to optimize LLM prompts and pipelines programmatically instead of manually tweaking prompt text.
-You define your pipeline as composable modules with typed signatures, then DSPy's optimizers automatically find the best prompts, few-shot examples, and fine-tuning data to maximize a metric you define.
+DSPy is a framework that optimizes LLM prompts and pipelines programmatically instead of through manual prompt engineering.
+You define what you want (typed input/output signatures), and DSPy's optimizers automatically find the best prompts, few-shot examples, and configurations.

 B2B SaaS platform, customer feedback classification